Tigra: Civil War

 Tigra fought along Iron Man's side during the Civil War.
 She supported the Superhuman Registration Act, although she expressed sincere concern about the fate of Captain America and the other heroes who opposed the Act and turned fugitive.
 Nonetheless, in Civil War Files, Tigra was listed not merely as having registered to comply with the law, but also as having become an agent of S.H.I.E.L.D. to actively aid in its enforcement.

 Pretending to switch allegiances, she infiltrated Captain America's Secret Avengers team as a mole.
-She passed information to Iron Man undetected until the very end of the conflict, when she was discovered and "outed" by Hulkling, Captain America's own spy among the pro-registration forces.
+She passed information to Iron Man undetected until the end of the conflict, when she was discovered and "outed" by Hulkling, Captain America's own spy among the pro-registration forces.
 Captain America kept quiet, exploiting her presence to feed disinformation to Iron Man about his team's plan to rescue imprisoned heroes later that day.

 The Initiative

 Greer has been identified as one of the 142 registered superheroes who are part of the Fifty State Initiative.
 She served as a founding instructor at Camp Hammond, the training compound for the Initiative, and resumed her romantic relationship with fellow superhero Yellowjacket, unaware that he had been kidnapped and replaced by a Skrull duplicate.

 Tigra was captured by Chilean soldiers controlled by the Puppet Master, who sculpted a figure in her likeness and thus put her under his mental control.
 He used her and the other superhuman women he had enslaved (including Stature, Dusk, Araña, and Silverclaw) as elite guards at his South American base of operations.
 Tigra and the rest of the heroes were restored to their normal free will when Ms. Marvel and her S.H.I.E.L.D. strike team liberated the compound and killed the Puppet Master.

 Later she was shot and severely beaten by the Hood in her home in retaliation for having beaten Jigsaw, a member of his fledgling super-criminal organization.
 While Tigra was incapacitated, the Hood threatened the life of her mother, and Jigsaw stole the mystic talisman she occasionally uses to transform to her human identity.

 The Hood and his entire crew later appeared at her apartment, demanding to know the location of the New Avengers' secret headquarters.
 Tigra intentionally gave him information that led them into an ambush.
 She joined in the battle and personally beat down the Hood, saving the life of Iron Fist in the process.
 By the time of the Hood's second appearance in her apartment, she had completely recovered from her injuries and had either reacquired her talisman or replaced it with a close facsimile.

-Tigra continued to serve in the Initiative as a senior staff member of the central organization, and was the leader of the Arkansas Initiative team "the Battalion,", until the Initiative was taken over by Norman Osborn and she learned of the Hood's role as his right-hand man.
+Tigra continued to serve in the Initiative as a senior staff member of the central organization, and was the leader of the Arkansas Initiative team "the Battalion", until the Initiative was taken over by Norman Osborn and she learned of the Hood's role as his right-hand man.
 She has also appeared as a member of She-Hulk's "Lady Liberators" team.